Kilauea Iki Trail

 Kilauea Iki Trail travel tips and FAQs

-The below tips will be helpful to make the most of your visit to the Kilauea Iki Trail and the Hawaii Volcanoes National Park.
+The below tips will be helpful to make the most of your visit to the Kilauea Iki Crater and the Hawaii Volcanoes National Park.

 Are there restrooms at Kilauea Iki Trail?

-There are restrooms at the Kilauea Iki Trailhead as well as at the Thurston Lava Tube near the parking lot.
+There are restrooms at the Kilauea Crater Trailhead as well as at the Thurston Lava Tube near the parking lot.
 There are no restrooms on the actual Kilauea Iki Trail.

 Make sure to follow the park rules and trail boundaries and signs.
 Stay on the trails.
 Wandering off the trail here can be dangerous due to unexpected collapses and cracks in the surface.